 MAM vs MDM: Are they different?

 With the rise of mobile technology, despite its convenience for businesses, security issues regarding corporate versus personal data and device accessibility have also raised great awareness.
 Thus, this is where mobile application management (MAM) and mobile device management (MDM) solutions play crucial roles to tackle these issues.
 While both management tools offer enterprise security solutions, how are they different from each other?

 MAM and MDM can often be mistaken as synonyms; however, they are actually two different mobile management tools that serve completely different purposes for mobile devices.
 Let’s find out!

 ➤ Mobile Application Management (MAM)

 Mobile application management service is all about monitoring and securing the applications installed on mobile devices or tablets; it is often used in the Bring Your Own Device (BYOD) implemented organizations.
 The sole purpose of MAM is to ensure the deployed apps comply with company policies, securing corporate data while preventing them from breaching personal privacy.
-It allows IT administrators to ensure the secure use of mobile applications for their end users within the enterprise, as well as giving them the authority to wipe corporate data around the apps and uninstall apps that might put data security at risk or are not corporate approved without affecting employees’ personal data.
-MAM applies additional layer of protection to enterprise mobility management (EMM) which are often being incorporated into MDM solution services to ensure higher level of enterprise security.
+It allows IT administrators to ensure the secure use of mobile applications for their end users within the enterprise, as well as giving them the authority to wipe corporate data around the apps and uninstall apps that might put data security at risk or are not corporate-approved without affecting employees’ personal data.
+MAM applies an additional layer of protection to enterprise mobility management (EMM) which is often being incorporated into MDM solution services to ensure a higher level of enterprise security.

 ➤ Mobile Device Management (MDM)